QuentinWach/quentinwach.github.io/_posts/2024-9-18-first-shaders.md

 Alright!

-Maybe this second shader looks long and intidimating.
+Maybe this second shader looks long and intimidating.
 But if you go through it step by step, it's not that complicated and almost looks like simple mathematics.
 I find that very appealing.

 <!--
 $$